xuhdev/homepage-octopress-old/source/_posts/2013-04-14-install-and-use-gnu-command-line-tools-in-mac-os-x.markdown

     brew install gawk
     brew install wget

-The `--default-names` option will prevent Homebrew from append **g**s to the newly installed commands, thus we could use these commands as default ones over the ones shipped by OS X.
+The `--default-names` option will prevent Homebrew from prepending **g**s to the newly installed commands, thus we could use these commands as default ones over the ones shipped by OS X.

 Now you should have an easier command line system in your OS X. Have fun with them!